-(Journal Article): Auxiliary subunits: essential components of the voltage-gated calcium channel complex
+(Journal Article): Molecular cloning and characterization of the human voltage-gated calcium channel alpha(2)delta-4 subunit.

 Fulltext: HTML PDF